 Boy Scout Eagle Scouts and Girl Scout Gold Awards

 The Nittany Leathernecks appreciate the value and leadership the Boy Scouts of America and Girl Scouts bring to our nation.
 The future of this country rests with our youth.
 It is only appropriate, therefore, that significant achievements such as the awarding of Eagle Scout status and achieving the Gold Award be recognized.
-In honor of the occasion, the Detachment provides a Good Citizenship Certificate as well as an engraved Marine Corps K-Bar knife to the new Centre County Eagle Scout or Gold Award recipient.
+In honor of the occasion, the Detachment provides a Good Citizenship Certificate.

 Troop Request - To initiate recognition by the detachment, the supporting Centre County Juniata Council Boy Scout Troop or Centre County Girl Scout Troop should submit a request in writing to the detachment.
 This link provides guidance and instruction and a sample letter format.